 Now, scrub the tank with hot water without using soap.
 Clean the crevices of the tank properly.
 Also, soak all the accessories in warm water for a few minutes.
 Wash the gravel thoroughly to eliminate the debris.

-4) Avoid Overcrowding Of Tank: Overcrowding increases stress levels and leads to various ailments including fin rot.
-Allow only 1 inch of guppies per 2 gallons of space.
+Crowded spaces and Congested mates increase stress levels and lead to various ailments such as fin rot.
+Allow only 2.5 cm-sized guppies in every 2 gallons of space.

 Fin rot is a very common disease caused by bacteria in the guppies.
 It usually makes their tail and fin shrink and can be deadly if the appropriate treatment is not done at the right time.
 It can also spread from one fish to another.
 Hence you need to separate the infected fish from other fishes.